D2KLab/rs-viz/README.md

 ## Usage

-The resulting code is available in the `./dist` directory which can be published with any web server.
+The resulting code is available in the `./dist` directory which can be published on any web server.
-To serve it with an embedded web server you can run the following command.
+To publish it with an embedded web server for testing purposes you can run the following command.

 ```bash
 $ npm start